mhbeals/sap_html/New-Zealand-Advertiser-and-Bay-of-Islands-Gazette/New-Zealand-Advertiser-and-Bay-of-Islands-Gazette-10-December-1840-p-0.md

-# *New Zealand Advertiser and Bay of Islands Gazette*, 10 December 1840, p.
-0
+# *New Zealand Advertiser and Bay of Islands Gazette*, 10 December 1840, Full Issue

 ### Content from this page previously appeared in: